jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/12/2017-12-01-they-will-pardon-my-english.md

 Well, he is not alone in the _mistake-committers universe_.
 [Some of our other masters also committed some mistakes in the past!](/2017/03/16/our-masters-went-wrong-but-admitted-it/)

 This gives me, and many others, _hope_. --- It's okay to make _"grammatical mistakes"_ after all! ...
-Yehey ... sometimes, of course. _(It would be very bad if our every sentence contains grammatical mistakes.)_
+Yehey ... sometimes, of course. _(It would be very bad if our every sentence contains grammatical mistakes.
+But I think I can argue that committing a grammatical mistake in every sentence is still better than not speaking or writing at all.)_

 Also, it's more of a mistake not writing anything than making some grammatical mistakes, right?